DCUBEDcode/dcubed-hugo/content/blog/uploading-direct-to-s3.md

 Note the initial successful request for our S3 policy, followed by a direct upload to S3 with a response code of `204 No Content`.

-We can confirm the file has uploaded by checking our S3 Management Console
+We can confirm the file has uploaded by checking our [S3 Management Console](https://s3.console.aws.amazon.com/s3/buckets/).

-To prevent the error handler firing on `204` response, there seems to be a pull request.
+To prevent the error handler firing on `204` response, there seems to be a [pull request](https://github.com/rowanwins/vue-dropzone/pull/461).
 It doesn't look like it will be getting merged any time soon, so to use that version in our app we can run:

 `yarn add https://github.com/inventionlabsSydney/vue-dropzone`